anchetaWern/Ridesharer/README.md

 # Ridesharer
-A carpooling app built with React Native, Pusher,
+A carpooling app built with React Native, Pusher Channels, PHP, and Elasticsearch.

 ### Prerequisites